List of Fields in the Analytics Context Pane

 Count Where False

-Returns the total count of completions that match a given criteria that is False.
+Returns the total count of datapoints that match a given criteria that is False.

 Gives the median value of a number value.

-Returns the minimum historical value of a given variable.
+Returns the minimum historical value of a given Variable or Table Record Field.

-Returns the maximum historical value of a given variable.
+Returns the maximum historical value of a given variable or Table Record Field.

-Returns the most frequent value of a given variable.
+Returns the most frequent value of a given Variable or Table Record Field.

 Returns the 95th percentile of a numerical data set.
 This value means that 95% of the values are below this number.